Counters with Sino-Japanese Numbers I

 Counter Note: ~枚 is generally interchangeable with~個 when counting coins, but when size is of importance, the former is preferred for larger coins such as the 500-yen coin and the latter is used for smaller coins.

 Aside from flat objects, ~枚 may also count positions/roles in set phrases.
 This is so much so that in kabuki theatre, actors may even be counted with it because at one time their faces were painted on billboards.
-This brought about the phrases 一枚目 (the main actor), 二枚目 (handsome actor (in love scene), and 三枚目 (actor who serves comedic role or as the laughing stock).
+This brought about the phrases 一枚目 (the main actor), 二枚目 (handsome actor (in a love scene)), and 三枚目 (actor who serves a comedic role or as the laughing stock).

 30. あの隊員は、陰謀に一枚噛んでいることが判明した。